ztkent/gnome/README.md

 It can read infrared, full-spectrum or human-visible light, and transmit that data over a serial connection.

-This project monitors and records that data from each of the three sources.
+This project monitors and records data from each of the three sources.
-With the collected data, we are able to do a few things:
+With the collected data, we are able to:
 - Calculate the lux value for the current light conditions.
 - Report real-time data for monitoring or automation.
 - Use historical data to give insight on changes over time.